velicko018/cfb/README.md

 # CFB - Cosmos Flight Booking

 This is the practical part of the final exam.
-The purpose o f this project is to demonstrate the usage of Cosmos DB with different APIs.
+The purpose of this project is to demonstrate the usage of Cosmos DB with different APIs.

 ## About CFB